epadam/Production-Time-Series-Prediction-System/Data_Engineering/README.md

     Build the Docker Image and Push to the registry

-2. ETL, Data Labeling (denmamize customers personal information from database, transform the format you need and store in feature store)
+2. ETL (ex: denmamize customers personal information from database, transform the format you need and store in feature store)

     Requirements: